haiwera-silk-cd/magento-devdocs/guides/v2.0/ext-best-practices/extension-coding/security-performance-data-bp.md

 ### Use well-defined indexes
   Foreign keys should have indexes.
 If you're using a field in a WHERE clause of an SQL query you should have an index on it.
 Such indexes should cover multiple columns based on the queries needed.
 As a general rule of thumb, indexes should be applied to any column named in the WHERE clause of a SELECT query.

-  For example, assume we have a user table with a numeric ID (the primary key) and an email address.
+  例如， assume we have a user table with a numeric ID (the primary key) and an email address.
 During log on, MySQL must locate the correct ID by searching for an email.
 With an index, MySQL can use a fast search algorithm to locate the email almost instantly.
 Without an index, MySQL must check every record in sequence until the address is found.

   It's tempting to add indexes to every column, however, they are regenerated during every table INSERT or UPDATE.
 That can hit  performance; only add indexes when necessary.